JiyaJac/Nutri-Wise/README.md

-# [Project Name] 🎯
+# NUTRITRACK 🎯

 ## Basic Details
-### Team Name: [Name]
+### Team Name: Estrella

 ### Team Members
-- Member 1: [Name] - [College]
+- Member 1: Jiya Mary Jacob - Govt.
+Model Engineering College Thrikkakara
-- Member 2: [Name] - [College]
+- Member 2: Alna Rebecca Siby - Govt.
+Model Engineering College Thrikkakara
-- Member 3: [Name] - [College]
+- Member 3: Niya Shine - Govt.
+Model Engineering College Thrikkakara

 ### Hosted Project Link
 [mention your project hosted project link here]

 ### Project Description
 NUTRITRACK is a personalized nutrition assistant that helps users manage their health by calculating BMI and providing daily calorie intake recommendations.
-It uses AI to suggest balanced meals for breakfast, lunch and dinner within calorie limits.
-Users can log their food intake, track calories, and compare it against their suggested daily goal to maintain a healthy lifestyle.
+It uses AI to suggest balanced meals for breakfast, lunch, and dinner which are within calorie limits.
+Users can log their food intake, track calories, and compare it against their suggested daily goal of maintaining a healthy lifestyle.

-### The Problem statement
+### The Problem Statement
-[What ridiculous problem are you solving?]
+Maintaining a healthy diet can be overwhelming, with many people struggling to track their calorie intake, choose balanced meals, and stay within their ideal nutrition goals.
+Without personalized guidance, it’s easy to fall into unhealthy eating habits.

 ### The Solution
 [How are you solving it?
 Keep it fun!]